 If your teenager’s summer activities included experimenting with drugs or alcohol, there’s a good likelihood this will continue during the school year.
 If your teenager is not experimenting with these substances yet, will this be the year he starts?

 As parents, it’s our obligation to keep having “the talk.”
 Not just once or twice, but as part of an ongoing conversation with our teenagers about drugs and alcohol.
 As a mother of three (ages 26, 23 and 15), I’ve been through this drill — more than once.
-Let me share a few veteran tips about teens and drugs for this back-to-school season:
+Let me share a few veteran tips about how to parent teens and drugs.